Thomas wears yellow as the Tour heads toward Alpe d’Huez

 Fans lined every corner of the climb to Huez, many of them amateur cyclists who tested their legs on the ascent a few hours before the professionals, while others had camped out for days.

-The rowdiest fans, as usual, were on the ”Dutch corner” located two-thirds of the way up.
+As usual there were many rowdy fans on the ”Dutch corner” located two-thirds of the way up.

-Riders had to navigate their way through smoke in a variety of colors – red, blue and orange – and several spectators who got in the way.
+Riders had to navigate their way through smoke in a variety of colors – red, blue and orange.

 Before Huez, riders had already scaled the lengthy ascents to Col de la Madeleine and Col de la Croix-de-Fer (Pass of the Iron Cross) plus the shorter but spectacular Lacets de Montvernier – a miniature Huez featuring a photogenic series of 18 switchbacks.